Elvis10ten/pcas/README.md

 Building PCAS for all platforms is hard, but the underlying concept is quite simple:

-1. Each host independently observes local state changes.
+1. Each host observes local state changes.
 2. When a local change occurs, a host broadcasts it to a closed network of peers.
-3. Each host independently listens for broadcasts from peers.
+3. Each host listens for broadcasts from peers.
-4. Each host writes all state information to a local ledger.
+4. Each host writes all state information to its local ledger.
-5. Each host independently makes a decision to connect/disconnect/stream based on the content of the local ledger.
+5. Each host independently makes a decision to connect/disconnect/stream based on the content of its ledger.

-Project architecture at a high-level:
 ![High level architecture](assets/architecture_highlevel.svg)

 ### Unreliable Zero-Config Transport